neogeographica/mythdeck/myth_config/installation.rst

 Installing Myth addons is generally just a matter of extracting files into the right location as per their READMEs.
 In these cases, the end result will be:

-* For the two "Cutscenes" patches: a bunch of ".mov" files that go into a "cutscenes" subdirectory in your Myth 2 installation.
-Create that subdirectory if needed.
+* For the two "Cutscenes" patches: a bunch of ".mov" files that go into a ``cutscenes`` subdirectory in your Myth 2 installation.
+Create that subdirectory if it's not there, using ``mkdir cutscenes`` while working in your Myth 2 directory.
-* For the other three downloads: three large files that go into the "plugins" subdirectory.
+* For the other three downloads: three large files that go into the ``plugins`` subdirectory.

 Adding to Steam
 ---------------